5 Best VPNs for Linux You Can Check Out in 2026

 Multi-platform: Available on all platforms

 NordVPN has been one of our personal favorites when it comes to the best VPNs for Linux.
-While it’s not free, it’s affordable at effectively $4.5 per month if you opt for a two-year plan.
-With over 5,000 servers around the globe and in popular locations such as America, Europe, and Asia, NordVPN is also one of the most expansive VPNs on this list.
+While it’s not free, it’s affordable at effectively $4.99 per month if you opt for a one-year plan.
+With over 8,900 servers around the globe and in popular locations such as America, Europe, and Asia, NordVPN is also one of the most expansive VPNs on this list.

 While the Windows client of NordVPN is easier to use, the Linux version isn’t bad either.
-It doesn’t come with a front end; so you need to do everything inside the Terminal, which is a bummer.
-However, the process of setting up the VPN is pretty intuitive if you have even the slightest bit of experience using the terminal.
+It now comes with a GUI client so you no longer have to do everything inside the Terminal.
+Even if you prefer the CLI experience, the process of setting up the VPN is pretty intuitive if you have even the slightest bit of experience using the terminal.
 You won’t have much trouble starting a VPN connection.

 I regularly use NordVPN for streaming and downloading content, and it’s fast; faster than most VPNs out there, which makes it one of the best VPNs for Linux.